friends-of-wp/wp-dev-cli/readme.md

 - **`wordpress:directory:export`** - This command exports the information for all plugins from the wordpress.org plugin directory into a CSV file.

 - **`plugin:boilerplate:create`** - This function creates a new plugin boilerplate with all needed dependency.
 Additional steps can easily be defined.
+[More information](docs/command/plugin-boilerplate-create.md).

 ## Ideas